Moderate Youth League: Moderate Students

-In 2008, the Moderate Students was founded as a student network within the Moderate Youth League and it has since then grown to become the largest student political organization in Sweden.
+In 2008, the Moderate Students was founded as a student network within the Moderate Youth League and it has since then grown to become one of the largest student political organization in Sweden.
 It is the official student organization of the Moderate Youth League, the youth wing of the Swedish Moderate Party.
 It is not to be confused with the Free Moderate Students, founded in the 1940s and still active as an independent student wing of the Moderate Party.

 Organization

 Moderate Students is a national organization consisting of student associations on various universities and campuses in Sweden.
 Individual membership is sorted by district.
 Moderate Students originally existed as a party in the student union at Lund University, before the union was dissolved in 1998.
 Today, the Moderate Students exist as parties at other universities, such as Uppsala University and Umeå University.

 Politics

 Moderate Students focuses primarily on students' economical situations.
 They have advocated for an extended "work-tax reduction" for young people (jobbskatteavdrag) and for removing taxes on work and studies in general.
 They specifically want to repeal the tax on students who take out a student loan and work in addition to their studies.
 They have also become involved in discussions about the availability of student housing.